cbrun/cbrun.github.io/_tag/capella.md

 That’s why **Capella** exists.
 It’s an open-source modeling tool for **Model-Based Systems Engineering (MBSE)**.
 Instead of passing around specs and hoping they line up, you build a model of your system once, with clear viewpoints for each stakeholder.
 Think of it as a shared blueprint that can be sliced different ways: what the system does, how it’s structured, how it behaves over time.

-Here’s the Feynman version: Capella is like Lego instructions for systems engineering.
+Capella is like Lego instructions for systems engineering.
 Instead of just saying “make a spaceship,” it tells you exactly which bricks go where, how they connect, and why.
-The instructions aren’t static — they adapt as your design evolves, and you can check that everything still fits together before you spend billions building the real thing.
+The instructions aren’t static - they adapt as your design evolves, and you can check that everything still fits together before you spend billions building the real thing.

 ## Where Obeo Comes In